JermellB/restagraph/docs/HTTP_API.md

     - A non-dependent relationship _can_ be created to a dependent target resource, if the target already exists.
 - The `description` attribute of a resourcetype or relationship, and the `description` of an attribute, is optional.
 If you omit it altogether, or specify it as `null` or an empty string, it will not be added to the resourcetype definition in the database, and will be effectively a null or empty string when this is queried.
 - The `values` attribute on an attribute is optional, and should only be used when you have a specific reason to constrain it to a fixed set of values.
 If you're considering using it, think about whether it makes more sense to use a separate resourcetype, enabling you to add/remove values in future.

+## Create a new schema version

+If you add the parameter `create=true` to a POST request to this API, the server will create a new schema version and pre-populate it with the core schema.

+If you upload a subschema in the same request, as described in the previous section, the server will install it as a follow-up step.

 # The Raw API (resources)